hsehestedt/WIM-Tools/README.md

 NOTE: You can download everything needed for this project by simply grabbing the WIM_Tools.zip.
 Technically, you will only need the WIM Tools.exe but the .zip file will provide the source code and User Guide as well.

-Version: 20.0.3.202
+Version: 20.0.2.208
-Release Date: Mar 21, 2022
+Release Date: May 9, 2022

-EMERGENCY PATCH: Just prior to posting the last release, we accidentally introduced a bug that caused the final output of the ESD to WIM conversion routine to fail.
-This has been fixed.
+This build contains several bug fixes and functionality enhancements.
+Please see the release notes for a list of changes.

 *****************************************************************
 Here Are Of Some Of The Things That You Can Do With WIM Tools